12 of the Best 90’s Old-School Multiplayer Shooters

-When you tell somebody you’re into First Person Shooters nowadays, if they have any gamer experience they’ll likely think of titles under the Call of Duty or Battlefield monikers being played through some peasanty console.
+When you tell somebody you’re into Multiplayer Shooters nowadays, if they have any gamer experience they’ll likely think of titles under the Call of Duty or Battlefield monikers being played through some peasanty console.
+But without showing my age, 90’s Multiplayer Shooters will always be where it’s at..

 I’ll try not to be too snobbish, but even though modern consoles aren’t really that bad, they have NOTHING on the old PC multiplayer days – and I mean the really old days, before the modern CoD audiences were even born!

-Let’s look at some of the greatest titles that set the true standards for multiplayer shooters as we know them today.
+Let’s look at some of the greatest 90’s Multiplayer Shooters that set the true standards for multiplayer shooters as we know them today.
 Some are still very much alive, so I’ll provide Steam links when possible.

 Last year saw Doom get an almighty and successful revival, thanks to the brilliant Bethesda Softworks, but the real magic took place back in 1993. id Software technically invented the FPS genre in ’92 with their hit Wolfenstein 3D, then a year later Doom saw its release.